 Dr. Trinchieri has contributed to the identification of the interplay between inflammation/innate resistance and adaptive immunity, and of the role of cytokines and interferons in the regulation of hematopoiesis, innate resistance and immunity in infections and cancer.
-His main focus is now the role of inflammation/innate resistance and commensal microbiota in carcinogenesis, cancer progression, and therapy of cancer.
+His main focus now is the role of inflammation/innate resistance and commensal microbiota in carcinogenesis, cancer progression and therapy of cancer.

 Role of Inflammation, Innate Resistance, and Immunity in Carcinogenesis, Cancer Progression, and Prevention or Destruction